mstgnz/cdn/docs/troubleshooting.md

 ## Logging and Monitoring

-- Error logs: `/var/log/cdn-service/error.log`
-- Application logs: `/var/log/cdn-service/app.log`
+- Logs go to stdout (structured JSON via zerolog); there are no on-disk log files.
+In Docker, read them with `docker compose logs -f api`.
-- Metrics: Available via `/metrics` endpoint for Prometheus
+- Metrics: available via the `/metrics` endpoint for Prometheus.
+As of v1.7.0 this endpoint requires a Bearer token (`Authorization: Bearer <TOKEN>`).